ArdentEmpiricist/enc_file/README.md

 # Ok::<(), enc_file::EncFileError>(())
 ```

+> **Chunk size:**
+> In streaming mode, `--chunk-size 0` (the default) enables an adaptive helper that picks an optimal frame size based on the total file length:
+>
+> - ≤ 1 MiB → 64 KiB
+> - 1 MiB – 100 MiB → 1 MiB
+> - > 100 MiB → scales up (max 8 MiB)
+>
-> **Chunk size:** In streaming mode, `chunk_size = 0` uses the default (1 MiB).
-The maximum allowed is `u32::MAX - 16` bytes, because each frame’s length is a 32-bit count of ciphertext bytes and the AEAD adds a 16-byte tag.
+> You can override this by passing any non-zero byte count.
+The absolute maximum is `u32::MAX - 16` bytes (each frame encodes its length as a 32-bit ciphertext-byte count plus a 16-byte AEAD tag), and any larger value will be rejected.

 ### Hash helpers